CCML-UCONN/CHEG-5395-4995/index.md

 permalink: /
 ---

-Welcome to the Github website for Computational Catalysis and Materials (CCM) group at UCONN.
+Welcome to the Github website for Computational Catalysis Course (CHEG-5395-4995) offered by the Department of Chemical and Biomolecular Engineering at the University of Connecticut.

 ### Overview ###
-Research in the CCM group is mostly done using the [Vienna Ab initio Simulation Package (VASP)](https://www.vasp.at) and [Quantum ESPRESSO (QE)](http://github.com/vossjo/ase-espresso).
+Your hands-on practices, Homework 4 and final project of this course will [Quantum ESPRESSO (QE)](http://github.com/vossjo/ase-espresso).
 We also use [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/) and other tools to visualize, manipulate and post-process calculations.
-Computing resources in the CCM group are provided by [UCONN's HPC facility on the Storrs campus](https://hpc.uconn.edu/storrs/) and [Texas Advanced Computing Center (TACC)](https://www.tacc.utexas.edu)'s [Stampede system](https://portal.tacc.utexas.edu/user-guides/stampede).
+Computing resources for this course are provided by [UCONN's HPC facility on the Storrs campus](https://hpc.uconn.edu/storrs/).

 This website provides useful instructions and resources for research in our group, including but not limited to: